DurvaChauhan/DurvaChauhan/README.md

 * 🎓 Pursuing a Diploma in Computer Engineering
 * 🤖 Interested in AI, Machine Learning, and LLMs
 * 💡 Exploring applications of AI in FinTech
-* 🌱 Currently learning advanced Machine Learning and modern AI systems
+* 🌱 Currently learning advanced IoT and modern Security systems
 * 🔭 Building projects that combine software engineering and intelligent systems
 * ⚡ Strong believer in learning by building